 There are many benefits of taking the adjustment of status route:

-Petitioning for adjustment of status can take several months to more than a year and will often require biometrics, a medical examination to evaluate for communicable diseases, and a formal interview.
-The medical examination will also involve a review of immunizations and any physical and mental disorders.
-Some older applicants are exempt from the biometrics.
+Petitioning for adjustment of status can take several months to more than a year, and requires biometrics, a medical examination to evaluate for communicable diseases, and a formal interview.
+The medical examination (Form I-693) must be submitted at the same time as your I-485.
+Failure to do so can result in the automatic denial of your application.
+At the medical examination, the provider will also review of immunizations and any physical and mental disorders.
+Some applicants, including those under the age of 14 and those over the age of 79, may be exempt from having their biometric data taken.
+However, they may still be required to attend the appointment for a photograph.
 The term biometrics refers to the processes used to identify people.
 Immigrant applicants have to complete criminal background checks, as having committed certain crimes can prevent or delay citizenship.

 During a biometrics appointment, your fingerprints and photograph will be taken.
 If the person petitioning is the spouse of a United States citizen, then the immigration officer conducting the interview will also require proof of a valid marriage.
-If you leave the United States while your application is pending, that can negatively impact the process.
+If you leave the United States while your application is pending without first obtaining Advance Parole, it can result in USCIS considering your application abandoned, ultimately resulting in denial.

 Visa numbers are limited to certain family members of U.S. citizens and lawful permanent residents, and for employment cases.
 This means that even if the immigration service approves your immigrant visa petition, you may not receive an immigrant visa number right away.
 Up to several years could pass between the time the immigration service approves your immigrant visa petition and the Department of State provides you with an immigrant visa number.